Resources/E-Rate & Funding

 Combining with E-Rate

-Proper cost allocation between E-Rate and cybersecurity pilot funding requires careful documentation.
-Districts should work with their Calbrate account team to develop a clear cost allocation matrix that maps each iboss license component to the appropriate funding source.
-This matrix should be included in both the E-Rate Form 471 filing and the cybersecurity pilot application to demonstrate compliance with anti-duplication rules and to facilitate USAC's review process.
+Proper cost allocation requires careful documentation.
+Districts should work with their Calbrate account team to develop a matrix that maps each iboss component to the appropriate funding source, documents ineligible portions, and supports review.

 08

-Successful pilot program applications will demonstrate a clear connection between identified cybersecurity needs, the proposed solution, and the expected outcomes.
-Districts should begin application preparation months before the filing window by assembling a cross-functional team that includes IT leadership, the E-Rate coordinator, the Chief Financial Officer, and district administration.
+A strong funding record demonstrates a clear connection between identified cybersecurity needs, the proposed solution, the procurement process, the cost allocation, and the expected outcomes.
+Districts should assemble a cross-functional team that includes IT leadership, the E-Rate coordinator, finance, procurement, and administration.

-The needs assessment component should be grounded in a formal cybersecurity risk assessment.
-If your district has not recently completed a risk assessment, Calbrate can facilitate a complimentary security posture review that identifies vulnerabilities, quantifies risk exposure, and maps findings to the pilot program's eligible service categories.
-This assessment provides the evidentiary foundation for the application and demonstrates the district's commitment to a systematic approach to cybersecurity improvement.
+The needs assessment should be grounded in a formal cybersecurity risk review.
+If your district has not recently completed one, Calbrate can facilitate a security posture review that identifies vulnerabilities, quantifies risk exposure, and maps findings to eligible or likely funding categories.

 • Conduct a formal cybersecurity risk assessment to support the needs narrative